Ripusudan01/Engage2Value-ML-Practice/README.md

 ## Model and Approach

+- Performed in-depth exploratory data analysis (EDA) to understand data distributions, detect anomalies, and derive insights for feature creation
 - Performed extensive feature engineering to extract meaningful patterns from raw session data
+- Used pipelines with imputation, encoding, and scaling for preprocessing
 - Employed regression models including Linear Regression, Random Forest, and XGBoost Regressor
-- Used pipelines with imputation, encoding, and scaling for preprocessing
 - Tuned models using randomized search and evaluated using r2_score as per competition guidelines
 - Achieved an R² score of **0.79075**, ranking **#3 on the leaderboard**, earning an **S grade**